Mindful Eating and Orthorexia with Abbey Sharp

 Abbey: Yes.
 The amazing thing about being a registered dietitian is the sky is the limit; there are so many areas of practice that we work in.
 A dietitian can also work in the food industry to help develop products.
-They can work in advocacy, in teaching, in media - which is what I do.
-Of course they're also more clinical positions like in hospitals for patient settings, where they meet one-on-one and learn how to eat well.
+They can work in advocacy, in teaching, in media—which is what I do.
+Of course there are also more clinical positions like in hospitals for patient settings, where they meet one-on-one and learn how to eat well.

 Graydon: So, how did you get into this?

 Abbey: Great question!
 I took a very winding road as I find a lot of Millennials do.
 Originally I was looking to become a theatre teacher.